RuofanW/1011_NMT/README.md

 ### Project Description

 In this project, we built a machine translation system using deep learning techniques.
 There are two language pairs: Viet- namese to English and Chinese to English.
-We used sequence-to-sequence framework as our prototype, and implement Recurrent Neural Network as well as Convolutional Neural Net- work as encoder/decoder.
-We also incorpo- rated some modern deep learning techniques including Attention Mechanism and Teacher Forcing.
-The translation result was evalu- ated using the Bilingual Evaluation Under- study Score, or BLEU for short, which is a commonly-used metric to compare generated sentences and reference sentences.
+We used sequence-to-sequence framework as our prototype, and implement Recurrent Neural Network as well as Convolutional Neural Network as encoder/decoder.
+We also incorporated some modern deep learning techniques including Attention Mechanism and Teacher Forcing.
+The translation result was evalu- ated using the Bilingual Evaluation Understudy Score, or BLEU for short, which is a commonly-used metric to compare generated sentences and reference sentences.

 ### Current Results